sonephyo/sonephyo/README.md

 # 💫 About Me:
 Hi there!!!
 Welcome to the world of my GitHub.
 You will see a lot of stuff happening but try not to get lost.
-I love to work on different things, and in case if you have any questions, hit me up on my website.
-I am more than welcome to share.
+I love to work on different things, and in case if you have any questions, hit me up through Linkedin.
+I would love to share more!!

+Also, also ...
+Is AI gonna take my job?
+Idk.
+Guess we will find out.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/soney7/)